Definition

 Schema updates for data maintenance

-Section titled “Schema updates for data maintenance”- The
+Section titled “Schema updates for data maintenance”Removed columns:

 Benefit